 Wave 2 of L.A.FANS fieldwork was completed at the end of 2008.
 Interviews were conducted using English and Spanish language Computer-Assisted Personal Interviewing (CAPI) questionnaires—the language of the interview depended on the language with which the respondent was more comfortable.
 Sampled respondents who were not able to respond in English or Spanish were not interviewed.
 The interview was quite long, sometimes taking up to two hours.

-Only respondents who participated in Wave 2 and who were living at that time in Los Angeles County are eligible for the MIP study.
-If they were children in Wave 2, they are only eligible for MIP if they have turned 18 since then.
+Only respondents who participated in Wave 2 and who were living at that time in Los Angeles County were eligible for the MIP study.
+If they were children in Wave 2, they were only eligible for MIP if they have turned 18 since then.